Access full report

 3. Focusing More on Activities Than Outcomes

-Tracking the number of pipelines and delivery milestones might be representative of productivity, but it is never reflective of outcome-oriented performance.
-ROI should emphasise more on measurable improvements in efficiency, cost savings, and decision speeds, and not just be a data asset.
+Tracking the number of pipelines and delivery milestones may indicate productivity, but it is never reflective of outcome-oriented performance.
+True data roi emphasises measurable improvements in data quality, efficiency, cost savings, and decision speed, not just pipeline throughput.

 4. Employing Static Models in a Dynamic Ecosystem